-To update the EAS registration information at the EES, the EAS shall send a HTTP PUT or PATCH message to the Edge Enabler Server on resource URI identifying the Individual EAS registration resource representation, as specified in clause 8.1.2.3.3.2 for HTTP PUT message and in clause 8.1.2.3.3.4 for HTTP PATCH message.
+To update its registration information at the EES, the service consumer shall send an HTTP PUT or PATCH request message to the EES targeting the corresponding "Individual EAS Registration" resource, with the request body including either:

-The HTTP PUT message shall replace all properties in the existing resource with the EAS registration information in the request.
-The EASRegistration data type in the request body of the HTTP PUT message shall include the EAS profile information, may include proposed expiration time to update the registration.
-This request shall not replace the easId property of the existing resource.
+- the EASRegistration data structure as specified in clause 8.1.2.3.3.2, in case of HTTP PUT; or

+- the EASRegistrationPatch data structure as specified in clause 8.1.2.3.3.4, in case of HTTP PATCH.

-The HTTP PATCH message includes parameters (EAS Profile, expiry time) in the EASRegistrationPatch data type that need to modify the existing Individual EAS registration resource.
-This request shall not replace the easId property of the existing resource.
+This request shall not replace the "easId" attribute of the existing resource.

-Upon receiving the HTTP PUT or PATCH message from the EAS, the EES shall:
+Upon reception of the HTTP PUT or PATCH message, the EES shall:

-1. check the registration update message from the EAS to see if the EAS is authorized to modify the requested registration resource;
+1. verify the identity of the service consumer and check if the service consumer is authorized to update the targeted registration; and

-2. if the EAS is authorized to update the registration information, then the EES shall:
+2. if the service consumer is authorized, then the EES shall:

-a. update the resource identified by Resource URI of the EAS registration information with the updated EAS registration information received in the HTTP PUT or PATCH request message;

-b. upon successful update of EAS registration information, respond to the EAS with "204 No Content", or "200 OK" along with the updated EAS registration information in the response.
-In the response message, the EES may provide an updated expiration time to indicate to the EAS when the updated registration will automatically expire.
+a. update the corresponding "Individual EAS Registration" resource accordingly;

+b. upon success, respond to the EAS with either:

+- an HTTP "204 No Content" status code; or

+- an HTTP "200 OK" status code with the response body including a representation of the updated resource within the EASRegistration data structure as specified in clauses 8.1.2.3.3.2 and 8.1.2.3.3.4.

-On failure, the EES shall take proper error handling actions, as specified in clause 8.1.6, and respond to the EAS with an appropriate error status code.
+On failure, the EES shall take proper error handling actions, as specified in clause 8.1.6, and respond with an appropriate error status code.